astropy/photutils/docs/user_guide/aperture.rst

 annulus aperture to estimate the local background level.
-Sigma clipping is applied independently on the "center" and ``sum_method`` footprints described above, so the sum-related properties are also computed from sigma-clipped data; see :ref:`aperture_flags` for how this affects the ``flags`` property.
+Sigma clipping is applied independently on the "center" and ``sum_method`` footprints described above, so the sum-related properties are also computed from sigma-clipped data.
+See :ref:`aperture_flags` for how this affects the ``flags`` property.

 Here is a simple example using a circular aperture at one position.